apache/spark/docs/apache-airflow/scheduler.rst

   Should the scheduler issue ``SELECT ...
 FOR UPDATE`` in relevant queries.
   If this is set to False then you should not run more than a single scheduler at once

+- :ref:`config:scheduler__pool_metrics_interval`

+  How often (in seconds) should pool usage stats be sent to statsd (if statsd_on is enabled).
+This is a *relatively* expensive query to compute this, so this should be set to match the same period as your statsd roll-up period.

+- :ref:`config:scheduler__clean_tis_without_dagrun_interval`

+  How often should each scheduler run a check to "clean up" TaskInstance rows that are found to no longer have a matching DagRun row.

+  In normal operation the scheduler won't do this, it is only possible to do this by deleting rows via the UI, or directly in the DB.
+You can set this lower if this check is not important to you -- tasks will be left in what ever state they are until the cleanup happens, at which point they will be set to failed.

+- :ref:`config:scheduler__orphaned_tasks_check_interval`

+  How often (in seconds) should the scheduler check for orphaned tasks or dead SchedulerJobs.

+  This setting controls how a dead scheduler will be noticed and the tasks it was "supervising" get picked up by another scheduler.
+(The tasks will stay running, so there is no harm in not detecting this for a while.)

+  When a SchedulerJob is detected as "dead" (as determined by :ref:`config:scheduler__scheduler_health_check_threshold`) any running or queued tasks that were launched by the dead process will be "adopted" and monitored by this scheduler instead.